clairexhuang/gc-observability/README.md

 # eBPF Project

 This repository contains files from my 2022 semester 2 project on 'Diagnosing Garbage Collection Problems with eBPF' (supervised by Professor Steve Blackburn).
 We use MMTk with the OpenJDK binding.
-See my MMTk-Core `bpfworkprobe` [branch](https://github.com/clairexhuang/mmtk-core/tree/bpfworkprobe) for the exact changes made to MMTk-Core when investigating work packets (in particular, process edges work packets).
+See my MMTk-Core `bpfworkprobe` [branch](https://github.com/clairexhuang/mmtk-core/tree/bpfworkprobe) for the exact changes made to MMTk-Core when investigating work packets (in particular, process edges work packets) and GC scalability.
+See my MMTk-OpenJFK `storeedges` [branch](https://github.com/clairexhuang/mmtk-openjdk/tree/storeedges) for the exact changes made when tracing outgoing graph edges for each node.

 We use [bpftrace](https://github.com/iovisor/bpftrace).
 To incorporate tracing with probes into MMTk-Core:
 1. Add probe to `[dependencies]` in `Cargo.toml`: